dfch/BydCanProtocol/README.md

 # BYD Battery-Box Premium LVS CAN Protocol

 A "reverse engineering" of the BYD Battery-Box Premium LVS CAN protocol when used with Victron/Venus OS.
+See the source code for a full working implementation.

 The following information has been discovered between a BYD Battery-Box Premium LVS B019 / v1.23 and a Victron Venus OS v3.00.
 Battery-Box consist of 2 batteries in 1 tower (48V, 2* 78Ah).